Home Loans for Apartments and Units in Springfield and Ipswich, QLD, The 2026 Guide

 • Building restrictions: some lenders avoid high-rise buildings, units under certain sizes, or buildings with cladding issues.

-• Strata defects: building defects, inadequate sinking funds, or poor strata management can trigger additional lending requirements or decline.
+• Strata defects: building defects, inadequate sinking funds, or poor strata management can trigger additional lending requirements or a decline.

 • Valuation variations: unit valuations can be more volatile than houses, and some lenders use conservative valuers for apartment properties.